nl-hugo/hypotheek-calculator/README.md

 Known issues:

-- [ ] round hypotheekbedrag and woz to 500 precision
+- [x] round hypotheekbedrag and woz to 500 precision

-- [ ] round interest to 0.05% precision
+- [x] round interest to 0.05% precision

-- [ ] round hypotheekvorm to 10% precision
+- [x] round hypotheekvorm to 5% precision

 - [ ] manual input of interest rates should accept e.g. 3.5 instead of 0.035